Underwood-Inc/rituals/README.md

 - **Maximum Distance**: 32 blocks between totems (for multi-totem rituals)
 - **Single-Totem Mode**: Enabled by default!
 Each totem works independently
 - **Duration**: 30 seconds (600 ticks)
+- **Activation Cost**: Requires fire sacrifice (4× catalyst items based on tier)
 - **Interruption**: Removing an item from any participating totem stops the ritual

+**💡 Tip**: Each ritual activation consumes the catalyst items, so higher-tier totems cost more to run but provide much better effects!

 </details>